 In 2013, Clarke landed the role of Sarah Connor in "Terminator Genisys," which grossed $440.6 million at the box office when it was released in 2015.
 She followed the movie with several more hits: 2016's "Me Before You" (which grossed $208.3 million), 2018's "Solo: A Star Wars Story" ($393.2 million), and 2019's "Last Christmas" ($121.6 million).
 Emilia also appeared in supernatural thriller "Voice from the Stone" (2017), short film "Leading Lady Parts" (2018), and crime thriller "Above Suspicion" (2019) and lent her voice to the TV shows "Futurama" (2013), "Robot Chicken" (2016), "Animals" (2017), and "Thunderbirds Are Go" (2017).
 Clarke was offered the role of Anastasia Steele in "Fifty Shades of Grey" but turned it down.
 In 2020, Clarke was cast as Nina in a production of Anton Chekhov's "The Seagull" at London's Playhouse Theatre, but on March 16th, the production was suspended after less than a week of previews due to the Coronavirus pandemic.

-Personal Life: Emilia began a 6-month relationship with "Family Guy" creator Seth McFarlane in 2012.
+Emilia began a six month relationship with "Family Guy" creator Seth MacFarlane in 2012.
 In February 2011, Clarke underwent endovascular coiling surgery after a ruptured aneurysm caused a subarachnoid hemorrhage.
 After the surgery, 24-year-old Emilia (who had just finished filming season 1 of "Game of Thrones") sometimes couldn't remember her own name due to aphasia; she had another aneurysm surgery in 2013.